Dr. Kimberley Seed, Assistant Professor, Department of Plant and Microbial Biology, UC Berkeley

 Steph focused on engineered photosynthetic microbial communities during her PhD in Systems Biology at Harvard.

 She completed her B.S./M.S. at RPI in Biochemistry & Biophysics.
 There she dabbled in recombinant antibody production, hMSCs, and microbial communities.
+Her current work is focused on how PLE changes ICP1-mediated lysis.

 Kristen LeGault - Graduate Student